raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_4.md

 ## Task 1: App idea development

-Watch this [video](https://youtu.be/e1St8LB4VJA){:target="_blank"} to hear why App Lab is great for teaching programming in the classroom.”
+Watch this [video](https://youtu.be/e1St8LB4VJA){:target="_blank"} to hear why App Lab is great for teaching programming in the classroom.

 In this task, you will explore apps, their design, and what apps that address real-world problems are currently in the marketplace.

 --- task ---

 Read the two sets of teacher slides from [Session 1](https://docs.google.com/presentation/d/144Uc-9llYy4LVkKkD0AYTn5ZLM_vWLcPhGiIbuctNXs){:target="_blank"} and [Session 5](https://docs.google.com/presentation/d/1aca6FNN8WHA136iyUT-TI8LxI0CkND28hiXcQH6na0U){:target="_blank"}.
-These slides give you a clear understanding of the idea development process during the introductory session and the subsequent idea development sessions and include links to a number videos that are very informative.
+These slides give you a clear understanding of the idea development process during the introductory session and the subsequent idea development sessions, and include links to a number videos that are very informative.

 --- /task ---